Leaving a Legacy

 In leaving a legacy gift, you could play your part in transforming Highgate’s future.

-Cholmeleians sometimes find that choosing to support Highgate with a legacy gift enables them to make a more significant gift than they could during their lifetime.
+Cholmeleians and friends of the School sometimes find that choosing to support Highgate with a legacy gift enables them to make a more significant gift than they could during their lifetime.
 By remembering Highgate in your Will, you have the opportunity to make an incredible difference to the School, the impact of which could be felt for generations to come.

 Unrestricted bequests enable us to use your legacy gift wherever the need is greatest at the School, whatever its current priorities, and so give us useful flexibility.
 You may also choose to direct your bequest towards a particular fund, for example the Bursary or Buildings Funds.